kmvanden/machine_learning/README.md

   - **Majority vote**: each model votes for a class label and the class with the most votes wins.
   - **Average prediction**: each model outputs a numeric value and the average number is the final prediction.

-### Random Forest Hyperparameters
+### Random Forest Feature Importance
-Each decision tree within a random forest is trained on a bootstrap sample of the training data.
-This introduces variation, so that each tree doesn’t learn the same patterns.
-On average, about two-thirds of the training data is included in any given bootstrap sample (the remaining one-third of the data are the out-of-bag (OOB) samples).

 Features within the data (especially in high dimensional datasets) can be irrelevant to class separation.
 Models trained with many irrelevant features are more likely to learn patterns specific to the training dataset and thus not generalize well to unseen data.

-  - **Feature selection**: the process of identifying and using only the most informative features in the dataset for training a model.
-    - **Recursive feature elimination**: a model is iteratively trained, removing the least important features (based on mean decrease in Gini impurity or mean decrease in accuracy) at each iteration and comparing model performance for the different numbers of features used to train the model.
-    - **Mean decrease in Gini impurity**: measures how much a feature contributes to decreasing Gini impurity (how pure or homogeneous a set of classes is at a given node in a decision tree) when it is used to split data across all of the trees in the forest.
+**Mean decrease in Gini impurity**: measures how much a feature contributes to decreasing Gini impurity (how pure or homogeneous a set of classes is at a given node in a decision tree) when it is used to split data across all of the trees in the forest.
   - High mean decrease in Gini impurity = splitting the data by the feature results in nodes with increased purity

-    - **Mean decrease in accuracy**: measures how much model accuracy drops when the feature is randomly permuted (permutation importance).
+**Mean decrease in accuracy**: measures how much model accuracy drops when the feature is randomly permuted (permutation importance).
 Values of the feature in the OOB samples are permuted and the accuracy of the model before and after the permutation is measured.
   - High mean decrease in accuracy = the feature contributes a lot to the accuracy of the predictions made by the model

+**Recursive feature elimination**:a model is iteratively trained, removing the least important features (based on mean decrease in Gini impurity or mean decrease in accuracy) at each iteration and comparing model performance for the different numbers of features used to train the model.
   - Both mean decrease in Gini and mean decrease in accuracy can be biased toward continuous features and categorical features with many levels (more unique values = more opportunities to split the data = more chances to fit the target or reduce impurity, even by chance) and highly correlated features (they share predictive information, so the decrease in accuracy/impurity is masked).

+**Boruta feature selection**: Boruta creates a shadow feature (permuted version) for every original feature in the dataset, which it adds to the original data set (doubling the number of features).

+For each Boruta iteration, a random forest model is trained using the doubled dataset and feature importances (mean decrease in accuracy) is calculated for all of the features (original and shadow).
+The importance of each of the original features is compared against the maximum importance achieved by any of the shadow features.

+Boruta tracks the number of iterations where a feature has an importance higher than the maximum importance achieved by any of the shadow features.
+If this occurs significantly more frequently than expected by chance (as determined using a binomial test and Bonferroni correction), the original feature is Confirmed.
+If this occurs significantly less frequently than expected by chance, the original feature is Rejected.
+If the frequency of this occurring is not significantly different than expected by chance, the original Feature is Tentative.

+Boruta calls a new random forest model until all features are classified as Confirmed or Rejected, or until it hits the maximum number of iterations specified by ```maxRuns```.
+Tentative features are resolved by comparing their median importance across iterations to the median importance of the maximum shadow feature importance across iterations.
+If the importance of the Tentative feature is higher than the median of the maximum shadow feature, it is Confirmed, if it is lower, it is Rejected.

+### Random Forest Hyperparameters
 Each tree is grown by recursively splitting the data at internal decision nodes, starting at the root node.
 With random forests, only a random subset of features is considered at each split to help decorrelate the trees and thereby increase the robustness of the ensemble.

   - **Number of features per split** (```mtry```): number of features randomly selected at each node split.
 The default is the square root of the number of features for classification tasks and one third of the features for regression tasks.
     - Lower ```mtry``` = increases tree diversity, which reduces correlation between trees (helps reduce overfitting)
     - Higher ```mtry``` = potentially better split quality, but higher correlation between the trees

 At each split, among the selected mtry features, the algorithm chooses the feature and the threshold that best separates the classes (how homogenous the resulting nodes are after the split).
 For classification, the goal is to reduce impurity (which is typically measured using Gini impurity), and for regression the goal is to minimize variance in the child nodes.
 However, if the classes are imbalanced, the model will favor majority class predictions and the model will have poor sensitivity for the minority class.
   - **Imbalanced dataset**: target classes (labels) are not represented equally within the dataset.
 Standard models tend to optimize for overall accuracy, which favors the majority class, resulting in the minority class being underpredicted.
   - **Class weights** (```classwt```): mitigate the effects of the imbalance between class labels by adjusting the penalty for misclassifying samples of different classes.
 Essentially, class weights make the model pay more attention to the minority class by increasing the impact (effective contribution) of the minority class on impurity calculations and thereby influencing which splits are considered good.
-    - If the class weights are too extreme, the model may overfit the minority class.
+Class balance in the number of samples does not always mean signal balance.
+Some classes may be harder to predict, due to weaker features and/or more variability within the class, which can be determined by examining class-level performance.

 The splitting process continues recursively for each new node until a stopping rule is met.
 Typical stopping conditions include: all samples in a node belonging to the same class or the node containing fewer samples than ```nodesize```.
   - **Minimum node size for a split** (```nodesize```): minimum number of samples required to split an internal node. ```nodesize``` controls tree depth and complexity.